Elderly care

 Nursing homes provide care for those with more acute needs.
 They are staffed with registered nurses and care support workers.
 For those with complex care needs, sometimes nursing homes are the only option – however, specialist care at home can be organised for some complex and life-limiting health conditions.
 This will usually involve a wider support team that would likely include a community nurse, and a live-in care worker.

 It’s a common misconception that residential and nursing homes are the same – and while sometimes they may be located in the same facility – they’re not the same.
-Nursing homes are specifically tailored to those with advanced care needs – such as those with life limiting conditions such as dementia, or Multiple sclerosis.
+Nursing homes are specifically tailored to those with advanced care needs – such as those with life limiting conditions.
+Nursing care can usually provide things like intensive rehabilitation, stoma care, pain therapies and cancer care.

 Elderly assisted living